marcusoftnet/marcusoftnet.github.io/_posts/2020-01-27-applied-learning---things-noticed.md

 How can this work?
 Because it quite obviously does.
 I have 100 devs telling me so.

 I was pondering this as I picked up the book [Antifragile by Nicholas Nassim Taleb](https://www.goodreads.com/book/show/13530973-antifragile) for a reread.
 And things clicked.
-Our training is antifragility applied to train.
+Our method is antifragility applied to training.
 And we create antifragile developers.

 <a name='more'></a>

-In this post I will speak solely from my own experience and only make assumptions about my career, the author started even though he knew that many people share his experiences.
+In this post I will speak solely from my own experience and only make assumptions about my career, the author (that's me, folks) started even though he knew that many people share his experiences.

+## Antifragile?

+Before I go any further I owe you a short explanation to this uncommon word.
+This would be a VERY short summary of a topic that you really should read more about in the amazing book, mentioned above.
+This section is just my summary of the topic - and if it doesn't make sense it's on me.
+You should learn more from the source.

+For me, learning about this topic was a pivotal moment in my carer where things I just felt was right now all of a sudden got words and theory.

+Anyhow, I'm gonna steal Mr. Nassim-Taleb's example; imagine that you want to send a bunch of champagne glasses to a far of the country (Siberia I think is his choice - you do yours).
+To be sure they arrive in one piece each, you wrap the packages in stickies.
+What do they say?
+Fragile.

+They don't respond well to being subjected to outside forces, being shaken och dropped or for that matter hit (too hard) against each other.

+What is the opposite of that?

+..., the author (me again), gave the reader a second to ponder up a question in their head by using way too long words frivolously to confuse them.

+Most people would say something robust.
+Like a block of steel.
+But that is not *anti*-fragile it's just netural.
+Fragile things are hurt by being mistreated.
+Robust things don't care.

+*Anti*-fragile things, on the other, thrive while being misused.
+It grows by it.
+The subtitle of the Antifragile book sums it up: Things that gain from disorder.

+Aha, the reader said, that was interesting.
+And also not that useful.
+What on earth are like that?

+Well, a lot of things.
+Training, health, evolution, learning, sustainable organizations.
+When many of us try to build protection to stay the same and duck the changes around us, we are in fact making ourselves more fragile.
+If we instead, for example, built organizations that were meant to fail, break and learn from that, we would be *anti*-fragile in our approach.
+Most places where I have worked have not responded well to failure or mistakes.

+I wrote this post because I saw how some of these ideas made the accelarated career program tick.

 ## Applied knowledge